 ICON College of Management and Technology takes responsibility for looking after information very seriously.
-We follow the Data Protection Act 1998 at all times when asking for, holding or otherwise processing your information so that:
+We follow the Data Protection Act 1998 and 2018, at all times when asking for, holding or otherwise processing your information so that:

-- Personal data will be processed fairly and lawfully - Data is processed only for the purpose(s) for which it was collected - Data is adequate, relevant and not excessive for that purpose or purposes - Data is accurate and kept up to date - Data is not kept longer than necessary - Data is kept secure against unauthorised access and loss or damage - Data is processed in line with individuals' Human Rights - Data is not transferred outside the European Union without adequate protection
+- Personal data will be processed fairly and lawfully - Data is processed only for the purpose(s) for which it was collected - Data is adequate, relevant and not excessive for that purpose or purposes - Data is accurate and kept up to date - Data is not kept longer than necessary - Data is kept secure against unauthorised access and loss or damage - Data is processed in line with individuals' Human Rights - Data is not transferred outside the European Union without adequate protection.

 Sometimes sensitive information may be asked for e.g. health information.
-We will always ask for your explicit consent before collecting or using this information.
-We ask you to sign the following when applying to join the College:
+The College will always ask for your explicit consent before collecting or using this information.

+You will be asked to sign the following when applying to join the College:

-'I consent to the College processing personal data, including sensitive personal data as defined in the Data Protection Act 1998, about me, for the proper purposes of the College.'
+'I consent to the College processing personal data, including sensitive personal data as defined in the Data Protection Act 1998 and 2018 about me, for the proper purposes of the College.'